 Burke: Do you remember?

 Sorkina: Of course.
 I like Tarkovsky.
 Well, and went to see him at the movies.
 And now I also like to just watch Tarkovsky’s films wherever, even on my own laptop.
 Yes?
-That is, it’s still from the Russian classics.
-Even now I can’t say.
+That is, what else from Russian classics?
+Now I can’t say.
 Probably I’m more engrossed by foreign cinema.
 But that’s me.
 Maybe other Russians would say something completely different.
 That is, I prefer, probably, as it turned out, that my tastes congealed more around foreign directors.
 It seems that way to me.
 But there’s still one more name I can’t at all remember.
 Maybe you can kindle my memory – the taste of a pomegranate.

-Burke: “Pomegranate”
+Burke: Pomegranate?

 Sorkina: Yes.
 The taste of a pomegranate.